Nikolai Uglanov: Political career

 In 1930 he became associated with Martemyan Ryutin, whose name was given to the Ryutin Platform.
 Ryutin was Secretary of the Krasnaya Presnya district Party committee in Moscow.
 Uglanov was expelled from the Party along with Ryutin in autumn 1932 in what is known as the Ryutin Affair.

-He was arrested on 23 August 1936, sentenced to death on 31 May 1937 and shot the same day.
+On 21 August 1936, during the first of the Moscow show trials, featuring Grigory Zinoviev and others, the prosecutor Andrey Vyshinsky announced that eight former high-ranking communists, including Uglanov, were under investigation because of evidence given about him at the trial.
+One of the eight, Mikhail Tomsky committed suicide, and six of the other seven were defendants at the subsequent show trials in 1937 and 1938.